Fatima-Gh/City-of-Poems/README.md

 - Interactive Region Growing Segmentation, code by [Samarth Gupta](https://github.com/SamarthGupta93/Interactive-Region-Growing-Segmentation).
 - Simple Linear Iterative Clustering (SLIC).
 - Graph-based Image Segmentation (Felzenszwalb).
-- Google Image Scraper using Search Terms code by [Jayden Oh Yicong](https://github.com/ohyicong/Google-Image-Scraper).
+- Google Image Scraper using Search Terms code is by [Jayden Oh Yicong](https://github.com/ohyicong/Google-Image-Scraper).
 - Selenium.
+- Natural Language Processing(NLP) for textual data preprocessing.

 ## Collected Dataset 📜
 - Over 176,000 images were scraped from Google with a total size of 4.15 GB.
-Original Google scraper code is by
 - Text that was used to scrape images is from 58K Arabic poems dataset by [Fahd](https://www.kaggle.com/fahd09/arabic-poetry-dataset-478-2017) on Kaggle.

 ## Authors